saumyasharma03/SummariX/README.md

 ---

 ## 🛠️ **Contributing**
-We welcome contributions!
+Contributions are welcomed!
 Follow these steps:
 1. **Fork the repo** 🍴
 2. **Create a new branch** (`git checkout -b feature-name`)
 3. **Make your changes & commit** (`git commit -m "Added new feature"`)